 How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

-2. Gentle Tickles in the Right Spots
+2. Teasing Tickle in Just the Right Places

 • Under the chin

-• Sides of the ribcage
+• Sides of the rib cage

 • Bottoms of feet